oktadev/okta-blog/_source/_posts/2022-06-06-microservices-digitalocean-kubernetes.md

 **NOTE**: You can leave the Docker repository name blank for running Kubernetes locally, but a repository will be required for the cloud deployment, so go ahead and create a [DockerHub](https://hub.docker.com/) personal account, and the image pull configuration will be ready for both local and cloud deployments.

-Build the `gateway`, `store` and `blog` services container images with Jib.
+Build the `gateway`, `store`, and `blog` services container images with Jib.
 As Jib will push the images to DockerHub, you first need to do a `docker login`.

 ```bash
 docker login